pnp/PnP/Samples/Provisioning.PnPDeployer.Console/README.md

 # Getting Started #

 ### 1 - Configuring the deployer ###
 The configuration of the deployer is stored within the `PNP.Deployer.exe.config` file located in the `bin\release` folder.
-The \<appSettings\> section of the configuration file stores 5 kinds of information :
+The \<appSettings\> section of the configuration file stores 4 kinds of information :
 * `clientSequencesFile` :
     - The name of the sequences file that the deployer needs to look for (relative to the `WorkingDirectory` specified by the caller)
 * `clientTokensFile`
     - The name of the tokens file that the deployer needs to look for (relative to the `WorkingDirectory` specified by the caller)
 * `clientIgnoredFolders`
     - The path of the folders that can be ignored by the deployer in order to speed up the tokenizing process.
 The different paths must be delimited by a pipe ("|") and must be relative to the `WorkingDirectory` specified by the caller.
 This feature can be usefull for instance when deploying a package with large non-production-sub-folders on a development environment, for example a NPM package with a large `node_modules` sub folder
-* `ignoredFileExtensions`
-     - The file extensions that must be ignored by the tokenizer.
-This avoids to end up with corrupted files caused by the tokenizer trying to open a binary file, execute its string replacement process, and save it back into a corrupted format.
-Files such as images, videos, pnp packages or any other non-text-files should have their extension added to current parameter in order to be able to deploy them without issues.
 * `token-*`
     - The default tokens will be available for any package deployed by the deployer, and can be added to the \<appSettings\> section by adding entries with keys that are prefixed with `token-` followed by the name of the token that will become available within the client packages